A story of jealousy, manipulation and deceit based on Sir Thomas More's unfinished – and largely untrue – History of King Richard III.

 The night before the battle, the ghosts of the people Richard has had murdered appear to him in a dream, cursing him and praying for Richmond's success.

 After fighting bravely, Richard is killed in battle by Richmond, who becomes King Henry VII.
-Promising a new era of peace for England, the new king is betrothed to the young Elizabeth, uniting the warring Houses of York and Lancaster.
+His marriage to Elizabeth promises a new era of peace for England, uniting the Houses of York and Lancaster.